roel1289/CompBioLabsAndHomework/Assignments/Assignment09/Assignment9Markdown.md

 When researching rivers and other aquatic habitats, studying the fish that live in those habitats is very common, and there are a couple ways to catch these fish.
 Some of the main methods to catch fish for research are a dipnet, hoop, and a seine.
-For my data analysis, I am asking the ***question*** how do the average length of fish and fish length variability compare between the three fishing methods: a dipnet, hoop, and a seine?
+For my data analysis, I asked the ***question*** of how do the average length of fish and fish length variability compare between the three fishing methods: a dipnet, hoop, and a seine.

 ## Methods
-### The Data's Origins
+### The Data's Origin
-The data set I will be looking into is one by Kathrine Behn and Colden Baxter regarding the Little Colorado River in Arizona.
+The data set I have looked into is one by Kathrine Behn and Colden Baxter regarding the Little Colorado River in Arizona.
-This dataset is called [ _The trophic ecology of a desert river fish assemblage: influence of season and hydrologica variability_ ](https://datadryad.org/stash/dataset/doi:10.5061/dryad.4q50bp6) .
-The authors are curious about the plasticity of the food web in undammed rivers in the arid southwest United States.
-They also are looking into how factors such as humans or seasons influece the foodweb.
+This dataset is called [ _The trophic ecology of a desert river fish assemblage: influence of season and hydrologic variability_ ](https://datadryad.org/stash/dataset/doi:10.5061/dryad.4q50bp6).
+The authors evaluated the plasticity of the food web in undammed rivers in the arid southwest United States.
+They also looked into how factors such as humans or seasons influenced the foodweb.

 ### What the Authors Did With the Data
 The main intent of the original authors was to determine how factors such as the influence of seasons and